Last updated on

 Legalisation of Foreign-Language Documents

 When putting together papers for your visa application, recognition of your diploma, planned marriage in Germany or application to a university, you may encounter confusing terminology, for example, the use of the terms ‘certify’ and ‘certification’.
 Similarly, make sure you do not confuse legalisation of a public document (also known as certification, verification, attestation or authentication) with a certified translation or certifying a copy of a document.
 Legalisation/certification/attestation/authentication in this context simply means verifying the authenticity of your original documents by a designated authority in the country where they were issued.
-Or to put it differently, the receiving German authority asks for an official reassurance that your documents are not fake.
+Or to put it differently, the receiving German authority is asking for official reassurance that your documents are not fake.

 In general, depending on the country where your documents were issued, you will either need to get an apostille from the relevant authority of that country or to have your documents legalised by the respective German consulate.
 For some types of public documents issued in certain countries, legalisation is not required (see more info below).